codemerahul/Assignment-LetsEndorse/README.md

-##  Rahul Singh - Coding assigmnet LetsEndorse.
+##  Rahul Singh - Coding assigmnet.

  Note : The Node version required should be 8.9 or higher, together with NPM 5.5.1 or higher.